lstappen/MuSe-Toolbox/README.md

     Find older Octave versions under: https://ftp.gnu.org/gnu/octave/

 ## Installing the python package
-* We recommend the usage of a virtual environment for the MuSeFuseBox installation.
+* We recommend the usage of a virtual environment for the MuSe-Toolbox installation.
     ```bash
     python3 -m venv muse_virtualenv
     ```